HomeTop HeadlinesJFK’s Grandson FIRES Back at Trump

 Jack Schlossberg, the 33-year-old grandson of President John F. Kennedy, has launched a blistering attack on President Donald Trump, accusing him of using the White House to enrich himself while ordinary Americans struggle with rising costs.

-The Democratic congressional hopeful appeared on the MeidasTouch podcast this week, where he accused Trump of exploiting his office for personal gain.
+The Democratic congressional hopeful appeared on the MeidasTouch podcast on March 10, 2026, where he accused Trump of exploiting his office for personal gain.
 A January analysis by The New York Times found that Trump’s family wealth has increased by approximately $1.4 billion since he returned to the White House in 2025—much of it from cryptocurrency ventures and business deals that critics say blur the line between public service and private profit.

 Schlossberg did not mince words.
 He pointed to Trump’s issuance of his own cryptocurrency, his son’s positions on boards of publicly traded companies, and even attempts to trademark America’s 250th birthday celebration.
 “It’s a slap in the face with one hand, and he’s picking our pockets with the other,” he told the podcast.